Eianei/game-save-sync/README.md

 - Avoids a single point of failure.
 - Uses public relay servers if direct LAN is not available.

-I thought of this possibility when I started using Syncthing to synchronize my Obisidian vault, and after tinkering a bit with emulators settings I ended up with this set-up, which has proven reliable and scalable.
+I thought of this possibility when I started using Syncthing to synchronize my Obisidian vault, and after tinkering a bit with emulators settings I ended up with this setup, which has proven reliable and scalable.

 ## Imporant Considerations